Doubly Robust Identification for Causal Panel Data Models: Two Paths to Identification: The General Case

 \subsection{Identification Through Design}

 In this section we consider assignment processes that satisfy a certain sufficiency property.
-We state it as a high-level assumption and then show examples of economic models that satisfy this assumption: \begin{assumption} There exist a known $\uww_i$-measurable sufficient statistic $S_i\in \mathbb{S}$ and a subset $\mathbb{A}\subset\mathbb{S}$ such that: $(i)$
+Here we state it as a high-level assumption, and provide examples of economic models that satisfy this assumption in the next section.